 As a second-generation POS dealer, Delaware Valley Registers, Inc. (DVR) has had to make many adjustments to its business over the years to remain relevant.
 With the rapid pace of technological change in the retail and restaurant markets, resellers need a strategy to stay ahead of trends and provide their customers with the most powerful, secure, and cutting-edge solutions.
-For VARs who don’t, the result is typically them going out of business.
+For solutions providers who don’t, the result is typically them going out of business.

 Today, selling merchant services without any sort of value-add is a recipe for disaster.
 Those in this business suffer from shrinking margins and high attrition rates when competing on price alone.
 Some ISOs and agents, however, have adjusted their business model to address these trends.